beaufortfrancois/kyle.machul.is/_posts/2011-06-16-console-controls-usage-and-the-kinect-sdk.markdown

 * This article is only about reversing/using alternative console controllers, not about reversing consoles themselves.
-There's a completely different history to that which would take much more than a blog post to cover.
+There's a completely different history to that which would take much more than a blog post to cover, though I will admit that it does have some influence on the information here..

 ## Nintendo Wiimote ##